iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 We have a [new doc page](https://dvc.org/doc/start/visualization) showcasing the new visualizations added to the [example-dvc-experiments repo](https://github.com/iterative/example-dvc-experiments).
-Whether you need to create plots from tabular data, user-genrated plots, or autogenerating plots from deep learning code, we've got you covered.
+Whether you need to create plots from tabular data, user-generated plots, or autogenerating plots from deep learning code, we've got you covered.

 ![DVC Visualization Doc](/uploads/images/2022-05-16/dvc-visualization-doc.png '=800')